Kaholo/kaholo-plugin-docker/README.md

 This method tags docker images.
 There are a few reasons this might be useful.
 * Giving an image a version number - suppose an image for `myapp` has been built and tested and is ready for release as version `1.3.0`.
 Use this method to tag the image `myapp:1.3.0`.
 * To push images to alternative repositories - following the same example, tag image `myapp` `nexus-a.kaholodemo.net/myapp:lastest` and then method Push Image can be used to push the image to server `nexus-a.kaholodemo.net`.
 * To "rename" images.
-If you have determined that to build a specify project named `myapp` you can use image `ubuntu:jammy-20220801`, you might wish to tag that image appropriately to `myapp-builder-20220801`.
+If a specify project named `myapp` is built using an image `ubuntu:jammy-20220801`, one might wish to tag that image appropriately as `myapp-builder-20220801`.
 The original image with the original tag remains and nothing is copied, but this provides a logical way to organize images so, in this example, nobody has to memorize that to build `myapp` one should use image `ubuntu:jammy-20220801`.

 In any case, tagging an image does not copy or move any images, it simply inserts another reference to existing images.
 This happens quickly and effortlessly.
 To actually copy or move images, use Method Pull Image to get sources, tag them, and then Push Image.

+If multiple images are tagged identically, the most recently tagged image causes the others to lose their tag.
+They still display the repo in the output of `docker image ls`, but the tag is column is left empty.
+To subsequently delete these tag-orphaned images, the image ID must be used instead - for example `docker image rm a4ff08005fa8`.
+A useful "Run Docker Command" command to delete all in one go, for example the repository name contains a unique string `abc123`, is

+    docker image rm -f `docker image ls | grep abc123 | awk '{print $3}'`

 ### Parameter: Source Image
 The tag of an existing image or one to be automatically pulled, using the expansive meaning of "tag" as explained in above in section [Docker Tags](#docker-tags).